Post traumatic stress disorder (PTSD)

 Does everyone get PTSD after a traumatic experience?

 No. Most people get an Acute Stress Reaction which has some overlap with PTSD symptoms.
-These should go way.
-About 1 in 3 people will have symptoms that continue and cannot come to terms with the event.
+These should go away.
+About 1 in 3 people will have symptoms that continue.
+They cannot come to terms with the event.
 It is as though the process has become stuck.

 When does PTSD start?